Madison, WI

 Training Program Director: Sharon Weber, MD

 The University of Wisconsin School of Medicine and Public Health, Department of Surgery, Division of Surgical Oncology received ACGME accreditation for a fellowship in Complex General Surgical Oncology in January 2017.
 The Department of Surgery at the University of Wisconsin offers one of the leading academic surgical programs in the nation.
-We are comprised of more than 170 full-time faculty and an additional 500 full-time staff who support our mission.
+We are comprised of more than 140 full-time faculty and an additional 500 full-time staff who support our mission.
 We are a leader in clinical, basic, and translational research; more than $14 million in federal research funding supports our programs.
-The Department was recently ranked 7th in NIH Funding to U.S. Surgery Departments in 2022 according to Blue Ridge Institute for Medical Research.
+The Department was recently ranked 12th in NIH Funding to U.S. Surgery Departments in 2023 according to the Blue Ridge Institute for Medical Research.
 The Department has ranked within the top 25 since 2006.

 About the Program